dantasfiles/al-folio/_posts/2024-09-23-cornell-and-princeton-cs-readings-lists.md

 ---
 layout: post
-title: "Cornell & Princeton CS Readings Lists"
+title: "Cornell & Princeton CS Readings Lists Fall 2024"
+description: "A frequent request on social media is for reading lists and syllabi to learn topics in computer science.
+I've put together a list of the recommended books used in computer science classes at Cornell and Princeton in Fall 2024"
 date: 2024-09-23
 tags: learning
 selected: true